 And finding the right person to hear your article idea still applies and is more important than ever.

-So if you want to SUCCESSFULLY land a guest post in today’s digital age — no matter if you’re gunning for a big-time publication or your favorite blog — you need to focus on doing two things VERY WELL:
+So if you want to SUCCESSFULLY land a guest post in today’s digital age — no matter if you’re gunning for a big-time publication or your favorite blog — you need to focus on doing one thing very, very well:

-- Coming up with a mouth-watering idea that leaves people wanting to know more
+A mouth-watering idea that leaves people wanting to know more.

 Writing well also helps, but it’s not the difference maker between those who “make it” and those who don’t.
 While we’re at it, other hacks like optimizing subject lines or using email templates are merely distractions.